Making a Folding Knife From a Kit

 I measured the diameter of the pins, because the pivot pin, spring pins, and liner pins were all different diameters, and they didn't send extra pins for the pivot and spring pins.
 I cut some oversized scales in a cutoff saw, so I would have a clean edge of wood to put against the edge of the bolster.
 I traced an outline of the liners on the wood, so I would know where to put the epoxy.
 I glued the scales to the liners, and let the epoxy dry overnight.

-Next the holes were delicately countersunk with a cone shaped bit, and the pieces were assembled with the pins.
+Next some of the holes were delicately countersunk with a cone shaped bit, and the pieces were assembled with the pins.
 Peening the first set of pins was a disaster.
 The second set of pins worked better.
 I learned that the pins have to be filed very flat, and stick out just a tiny bit from the scales or the pivot.
-I also learned that the shim material in the kit was crap, and I came up with a 0.007" shim from an set of feeler gauges I had.
+I also learned that the shim material in the kit was crap, and I came up with a 0.007" shim from a set of feeler gauges I had.
 I peened the backspring pin first, next the pivot pin, and last the pins on either side of the lanyard hole.
 The pins were then filed flush with the surface of the wood, and sanded with the wood.
 If they are forced through the holes, the pins can easily split the wood (which I did, and had to start over).
+The pins around the lanyard tube were taped down to hold them in place.